 We researchers can measure the association that somebody has with these words and a brand to establish where it is strong and weak.
 In effect, we are generating an “emotional signature” which can be compared with other signatures.
-In Figure 2 below, the emotional signature for the company is the vertical bars and that of the competitors is the line graph.

 After years of research in which we have asked thousands of people why they choose certain suppliers, we are convinced that there is a great opportunity for finding out more about the emotional drivers of the buying decision.
 In doing so, we believe it is possible to gain a great competitive advantage.
 It will help you improve your customer satisfaction, raise your Net Promoter Score, and build market share.